Three.js documentation

 You should see your 3 objects spinning slowly.

 The materials we are going to discover are using textures in many different ways.
-Let's load some textures using the TextureLoader as we did on the Textures lesson.
+Let's load some textures using the TextureLoader as we did in the Textures lesson.

 folder.